 Barbecue comes in a huge variety of styles, but it’s actually one of the easier food categories to pair with whiskey.
 Barbecue is a full-flavored, rich, and fatty cuisine, often topped with complex savory-sweet sauces, making it a natural fit with bourbon.
 After all, they’re both quintessentially American products—of course they go together!

 Stick with the classics.
 A wheated bourbon like Maker’s Mark (89 points, $25) is a great pairing with lighter barbecue dishes, especially on a hot summer day.
 For darker meats and heartier fare, consider a bourbon with a traditional mashbill like Woodford Reserve Distiller’s Select (89 points, $35).
 Sweet notes of vanilla, oak and spice will bring out the best in your barbecue.

 Ah, steak and whisky—the granddaddy of all pairings.
 Pairing fine, fresh-grilled red meat with whisky is an art all its own, and deserves its own article.
-In fact, it’s getting one—the Summer 2017 issue of Whisky Advocate has a story on pairing steak with whisky.
-Check it out when the issue hits newsstands on June 6th.
+In fact, it has one—read it here.